gardener/landscaper/docs/guided-tour/import-export/export-parameters/README.md

 ## Procedure

+To deploy the example follow the steps below:

 1. Insert the kubeconfig of your target cluster into your [target.yaml](installation/target.yaml).

 2. On the Landscaper resource cluster, create namespace `example` and apply